psygreg/linuxtoys-site/content/en/cli-mode.md

 # CLI Mode

-This module provides command-line interface functionality for LinuxToys, allowing IT staff and technicians to automate installations using manifest files.
+This module provides command-line interface functionality for LinuxToys, allowing IT staff and technicians to automate installations using manifest files, and full app usage without the graphical interface.

 #### Key Features:
 - Automatic detection and installation of system packages